How to Make Your Own Wall of Water for Tomato Seedlings

 These are heavy plastic rings that are segmented and filled with water.
 The rings surround the seedling and create a greenhouse effect.
 You can plant your tomatoes earlier, and they will be protected from the elements better.

-If you’ve ever researched these, you’ll see they are a bit pricy.
+If you’ve ever researched these, you’ll see they are a bit pricy (but they run just over $8/each).
 I also found them for $17 for a pack of 3 at our local greenhouse.
-They are quite tall and are often red.
+They are quite tall and are sometimes red.

 I really had my mind settled on the wall of waters, but my frugality stopped me.
 So after some brainstorming, I decided I would figure out a way to make my own.